pnnl/interflow/README.md

 ## Contributing to interflow

 Spotted a bug or have a suggestion to improve the model?
-We'd love your input.
+We'd love your input!
 See our [guidelines for contributing](https://kmongird.github.io/interflow/contributing.html).